dylan-lang/http/documentation/source/server/dylan-server-pages.rst

 a bad idea anyway.
 All dynamic content is invoked via DSP tag calls such as ``<xx:show-current-username/>``.

-(Okay, opinions can vary on the wisdom of closly mixing content and implementation, as with JSP scriptlets, but I contend that it's only ok for one-off hacks and small one-person projects.
+(Okay, opinions can vary on the wisdom of closely mixing content and implementation, as with JSP scriptlets, but I contend that it's only ok for one-off hacks and small one-person projects.
 This isn't necessary in DSP because with Dylan's powerful language features writing custom tags is trivial